gume1311/Introtoalgoritm/README.md

 # Introtoalgoritm

-concepts and characteristics of algorithms texto normal
+# concepts and characteristics of algorithms

  Algorithm is a step-by-step procedure, which defines a set of instructions to be executed in a certain order to get the desired output.

  Unambiguous − Algorithm should be clear and unambiguous.
 Each of its steps (or phases), and their inputs/outputs should be clear and must lead to only one meaning.